Lisa's Landscape & Design

 Best of all, Consultations are really fun and informative.
 They should be required for every home owner!
 I provide Online Landscape Consultations through Zoom for $250 for Cedar Park, Leander, Round Rock, Pflugerville, Austin, Buda, San Marcos, Driftwood, Wimberly, Kyle or anywhere in Hardiness Zone 8 a/b.
 This service includes the zoom call, a plant list, general instruction and information and sketches from the photos you provide by email.

-Depending on your area, an in person consultation is $350-$395 for a 30 minute educational “walk and talk”.
+Depending on your area, an in person consultation is $350-$425 (distance) for a 30 minute educational “walk and talk”.
 This service is followed up by concept sketches on photos I take during our visit, an edited plant list as well as instructions and information packet for you to use throughout your space.

 Full Landscape Design